B-HANSEN/All_claims/README.md

 - Several unit tests can be run, together with snapshot tests.
 - Test files are placed together with the components in their respective folders.
 - Test file format is \*.test.js

-## Pending TODOs

-In the create claims form, the validation for the incident date does not yet provide the validation for the allowed date range.
-The user must insert a date according to the format as indicated in the placeholder text.
-However, it does provide the minimum validation check as required field, as implemented for all other input fields as well.